benhowell/benhowell.github.com/_drafts/vigilantism-vandalism-and-ethics-in-engineering.md

 On the 26th of August, 2014, FTDI, manufacturer of the worlds most widely used USB serial chip, released their latest Windows driver (v 2.12.0.0) and it's distribution via a recent Windows automatic update has been, at best a monumental error in judgement, and at worst a case of unethical vandalism.
 </p>
 <p>
-In simple terms, the driver update deliberately executes malicious code to brick any device deemed non-genuine by FTDI such as conterfeit chips, and more alarmingly, legitimate clone chips.
-This not only stops the device from running with the FTDI drivers, it stops it working entirely as it sets the device PID to 0 which stops Windows and Linux machines recognising the device.
-FTDI are using malicious code to deliberately damage hardware.
+In simple terms, the driver update executes code to brick any device deemed non-genuine by FTDI such as conterfeit chips, but more alarmingly, legitimate clone chips.
+This not only stops the device from running with the FTDI drivers, it stops it working entirely as it sets the device PID to 0 which stops Windows and Linux operating systems recognising the device.
 </p>
 <p>
-Had FTDI released drivers that simply didn't work with non-genuine chips then there would be no issue.
-Manufacturers (and end users) could have been alerted to the fact that the driver was incompatible on non-genuine hardware, which would've made the point well enough.
-Writing and releasing malicious code that damages hardware is another case entirely.
+<b>FTDI are using malicious code to deliberately damage hardware.</b>
 </p>